robyurkowski/skywalker/README.md

 background job to update some thumbnails, or hitting a webhook URL.
 You're losing the reasonability of the code because of the detail.

 Moreover, imagine that the group email being sent contains critical instructions on how to proceed.
 What if `NotificationMailer` has a syntax error?
 The group is created, but the mail won't be sent.
-Now the user hasn't gotten a good error, and your database is potentially fouled up by half-performed requests.
+Now the user hasn't received a good error, and your database is potentially fouled up by half-performed requests.
 You can run this in a transaction, but that does not reduce the complexity contained within the controller.

 **Moral #2: Rails controllers should dispatch to application logic, and receive instructions on how to respond.**